ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The consumer can start exchange at any time
 * The consumer can stop exchange at any time
-* A consumer can determine when the producer has finished the evens generation
+* The  consumer can determine when the producer has finished the evens generation
 * The latency is low because producer sends events to the consumers as soon thew become available
-* A consumer can process of events of three types (data, error, completion) uniformly
+* The consumer can process of events of three types (data, error, completion) uniformly
-* Processing streams of events with chained methods in imperative style can be simpler than processing nested event handlers
+* Processing event streams with chained methods can be simpler than processing them with nested event handlers
 * The consumer can request events from the producer depending on its demand

 Cons

-* Implementation of concurrent producer can be not trivial
+* Implementing a concurrent producer can be non-trivial

-Publisher

-* subscribe

-Subscriber

-* onSubscribe
-* onNext
-* onError
-* onComplete

-Subscription

-* cancel
-* request
+*
 ## The Reactive Streams specification

 ## The Reactive Streams API